vQueueAddToRegistry

 xQueue The handle of the queue being added to the registry.

 pcQueueName The name to be assigned to the queue.
 This is just a text string used to facilitate debugging.
+The queue registry only stores a pointer to the string, so the string must be persistent (a global, or preferably in ROM/Flash), not defined on the stack.

 1. It allows a textual name to be associated with a queue for easy queue identification within a debugging GUI.